jdodgen/Recipe-collection/favorite/basic_red_salsa.md

 # Basic Red Salsa
+Nick Koler gave me this recipe in the 1970's.
+I made very few changes.
+I did metricise and make more unversal.

 ## Parts
  - 700 ml chopped tomato, fresh or canned
  - 5 or 6 chopped green onions